Hello Planning Mashers!

 This will also help you to budget better.

 Make it all business, or create a fun doodly one.

-Speaking of preparing for the new semester of school – it could be very useful to make a list with everything you have to do for that big moment.
+Speaking of preparing for the new semester of school – it could be very useful to make a list of everything you have to do for that big moment.

-Supplies, your study journal setup., any beauty procedures you need to do, plus al the important school things – course registrations, figure out where are the new classes going to be.
+Supplies, your study journal setup, any beauty procedures you need to do, plus all the important school things – course registrations, figure out where are the new classes going to be.